*Kiwi for G’day.

 If you’re sceptical, as you should be, you could take my blog readers Katie, Laura, Suresh, Sara and Jaclyn’s words for it, because I glued a bunch of their emails together (there was much overlapping sentiment) in one lovely feat of shameless self-promotion:

-Andrea Featherstone is an unconventional mindfulness consultant who helps practical overachievers to tame their mind, get clear on their direction, and stop snapping at strangers.
+Andrea Featherstone is an irreverent mindfulness expert who helps practical overachievers to tame their mind, get clear on their direction, and stop snapping at strangers.
 Without a single mention of chakras.

-Andrea has trained with and works for Dr Craig Hassed, world renowned mindfulness expert, and has attended trainings with Eckhart Tolle, Dr Daniel Siegel, Russ Harris, and Jack Kornfield.
+Andrea has trained with Professor Craig Hassed (OAM), world renowned mindfulness expert, and has completed additional training with Eckhart Tolle, Dr Daniel Siegel, Dr Russ Harris, and Jack Kornfield.

 How to stop a bad day in its tracks